 - Top your burgers with cajun cream sauce (see recipe below) and any other toppings of choice.
 I added sliced avocado, tomatoes and spinach leaves.
 So dang good I nearly died.

-- Add all of the ingredients to a high-powered blender and blend, scrape the sides and blend until completely smooth.
+- FOR THE CAJUN CREAM SAUCE: The 1/8 teaspoon cayenne gives a nice spicy kick to this, just as a Cajun dish would have, but if you are sensitive, start out with 1/16th.
+Add all of the ingredients to a high-powered blender and blend, scrape the sides and blend until completely smooth.
 If you don't have a high-powered blender, I recommend soaking the nuts as long as you can so they are super soft and blend the ingredients in a food processor, as I've found a regular blender doesn't work well.